Milt Buckner: Early life and career

 Buckner first played in Detroit with the McKinney's Cotton Pickers and then with Cab Calloway.
 In 1941, he joined Lionel Hampton's big band, and for the next seven years served as its pianist and staff arranger.
 Buckner was part of a Variety Revue of 1950 organized by Lionel Hampton at the Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on June 25, 1950.
 He led a short-lived big band of his own for two years, but then returned to Hampton's in 1950.
 In 1952, he formed his own trio and pioneered the use of the electric Hammond organ.
 He often played in Europe in the late 1960s.
-His last studio session took place in Paris on 4 July 1977.
-Milt Buckner is also known for the use of his song "The Beast" in the title menu of the video game, Battlefield: Bad Company.
+His last studio session took place in Paris on July 4, 1977.
+Milt Buckner is also known for the use of his song "The Beast" in the film Mulholland Drive and in the title menu of the video game Battlefield: Bad Company.

 Buckner died of a heart attack in July 1977, in Chicago, Illinois, at the age of 62.